SeanGordon92/ThriveDX-Challenges/Booking.md

-NOTE: The challenge is a bit buggy and will produce the final flag some times, and in other times you will have to repeat the cookie manipulation part multiple times
+#### NOTE: The challenge is a bit buggy and will produce the final flag some times, and in other times you will have to repeat the cookie manipulation part multiple times
+# Booking

-Challenge Description:
+## Challenge Description:
 On your last vacation day in the "Wild Moose Hostel", the hostel's manager heard you discussing your full-time job as a penetration tester with other guests.
 She offered you to stay an additional night, free of charge, in exchange for assistance regarding a suspicion they have based on a security issue.
 According to her, they noticed several logins to their admin accounts at late hours, which none of the actual admins could confirm as valid.